-Students majoring in Asian Studies must successfully complete a minimum of 11 blocks of Asian Studies and related courses.
-These courses will include 6 (8 if elementary language is included) required courses.
+Students majoring in Asian studies must successfully complete a minimum of 11 blocks of Asian studies and related courses.
+These courses will include six (eight if elementary language is included) required courses.
 In addition, students must take at least five electives.
 Including Elementary Language, the total will be 13 blocks.

-The structure of the major is described as follows: There must be a minimum of two blocks of language, the one block interdisciplinary core course (PA 290), a disciplinary methods course, five electives, the senior seminar, and two blocks of senior thesis.
+The structure of the major is as follows: There must be a minimum of two blocks of language, the one-block interdisciplinary core course (PA 290), a disciplinary methods course, five electives, the senior seminar, and two blocks of senior thesis.

 1. Two blocks of an Asian language at the intermediate level or beyond.
-(2 blocks)
+(Two blocks)

-4. Five elective courses from at least two disciplines (5 block):
+4. Five elective courses from at least two disciplines (Five blocks):

 - Three of these courses should be directly relevant to the Asian language the student has studied.